Skip to main content

 Associate Teaching Professor, CAT

-From Fred Astaire and Ginger Rogers (1930s) to School Daze (1988), Bride and Prejudice (2004), and more recent live-action movie musicals like The Little Mermaid (new) and Into the Woods, musicals have long held an important space in American popular culture.
+From Fred Astaire and Ginger Rogers (1930s) to School Daze (1988), Bride and Prejudice (2004), and the upcoming Hamilton movie, live-action movie musicals have long held an important space in American popular culture.
 Their songs have topped pop charts and they have been huge box office successes, even as the genre itself has evolved and developed.
-This discussion-based seminar will explore the history of the genre, its adaptation over the last century of filmmaking, and its lasting impact in American popular culture.
+This discussion-based seminar will explore the history of the genre, its adaptation over the last century of filmmaking, and its lasting impact in America.